NoteThis service is available for users with a current allocation on Mahuika only.

 JupyterLab provides a terminal that can be an alternative means of gaining command line access to NeSI systems instead of using an SSH client.
 Some things to note are:

-- when you launch the terminal application some environment modules are already loaded, so you may want to run a module purge
+- when you launch the terminal application some environment modules are already loaded, so you may want to run

 - processes launched directly in the JupyterLab terminal will probably be killed when you Jupyter session times out